wp-plugins/powr-paypal-button/readme.txt

 = Free Features =
 * Fully-customizable fonts, colors, sizing, and more.
 * Receive payments or donations to any PayPal account.
+* Set up recurring payments for subscriptions and memberships.
 * Easily add coupon codes, special discounts, sales, and more.
 * Add shipping and handling, or tax to any purchase.
 * Support for multiple currencies available.